otrv4/otrv4/otrv4.md

 ### Creating a Prekey Profile

+To create a Prekey Profile, generate:

+1. A unique random id that is going to act as an identifier for this User Profile.
+It should be 4 byte unsigned value, big-endian.

 To create a Prekey Profile, assemble:

+1. The Prekey Profile's identifier.
+2. The same User Profile owner's instance tag.
+Denote this value Prekey Profile owner's instance tag.
-1. Prekey Profile Expiration: Expiration date in standard Unix 64-bit format (seconds since the midnight starting Jan 1, 1970, UTC, ignoring leap seconds).
+3. Prekey Profile Expiration: Expiration date in standard Unix 64-bit format (seconds since the midnight starting Jan 1, 1970, UTC, ignoring leap seconds).
-2. Public Shared Prekey: An Ed448 Public Key used in multiple prekey messages.
+4. Public Shared Prekey: An Ed448 Public Key used in multiple prekey messages.
    It adds partial protection against an attacker that modifies the first flow of the non-interactive DAKE and that compromises the receivers long term secret key and their one-time ephemeral keys.
 For its generation, refer to [Public keys, Shared Prekeys and Fingerprints](#public-keys-shared-prekeys-and-fingerprints) section.
 This key must expire when the Prekey Profile expires.
-3. Profile Signature: The symmetric key, the flag `f` (set to zero, as defined on RFC 8032 [\[9\]](#references)) and the empty context `c` are used to create signatures of the entire profile excluding the signature itself.
+5. Profile Signature: The symmetric key, the flag `f` (set to zero, as defined on RFC 8032 [\[9\]](#references)) and the empty context `c` are used to create signatures of the entire profile excluding the signature itself.
 The size of the signature is 114 bytes.
 For its generation, refer to the [Create a Prekey Profile Signature](#create-a-prekey-profile-signature) section.

-After the prekey profile is created, it must be published in an untrusted server.
+After the prekey profile is created, it must be published in the untrusted Prekey Server.

 ### Prekey Profile Expiration and Renewal